Softiiie/disjoint-realities/README.md

 ## Chronology

-Time is a very important factor in the Disjoint Realities:
+Time is a very important factor in the Disjoint Realities, also is it divided in two "units":

 &nbsp;

 ### Canons

 A **Canon** is a storyline.<br>
-It creates, removes, uses [...] properties (Alternatives...) and concepts in order to construct said storyline's chronology.
+It creates, removes, uses [...] *properties* (Alternatives...) and concepts in order to construct said storyline's chronology.

 &nbsp;